dec1/Boost-for-Android/README.md

     - MacOS: XCode ( Command Line Tools))
     - NDK (eg in Android studio or downloaded separately)
 - Download the [boost source](https://www.boost.org) and [extract here](./boost/down/readme.md)
+    - Boost doesn't always build out of the box, so you may need to patch the source code to make necessary fixes - see [patch](./boost/patch/readme.md)